 - Credit (Chapter 10) Is the credit history consistent with program guidelines?
 The applicants must have a credit history that demonstrates the ability and willingness to repay the loan.
 GUS is unable to render an underwriting recommendation on supplemental credit reports.
-These should be uploaded with the application package. - • - Appraised Value/Loan amount (Chapter 12) Is the loan amount supported by the appraisal's fair market value?
+These should be uploaded with the application package. - Ratios (Chapter 11) Do the applicants' PITI (Principal, Interest, Taxes and Insurance) and total debt (TD) ratios fall at or below the limits established by the Agency?
+Ratios are calculated using repayment income from applicants who will be a party to the Promissory Note. - Appraised Value/Loan amount (Chapter 12) Is the loan amount supported by the appraisal's fair market value?
 If there is not yet a current appraisal, is the loan amount expected to be supported by the appraisal? - Site and Property (Chapter 12) Does the property appear to be in an eligible rural area as designated by program guidelines?
 If warranted, did Agency staff confirm that the property location was rural?
 The Agency encourages lenders and those involved in the origination package to verify a property's eligibility on the Agency's property eligibility website.
 Property eligibility may be checked online at http://eligibility.sc.egov.usda.gov/eligibility/, or by using the Agency's automated underwriting system, GUS.